ahaffg/awdioaber/README.md

 [magnify.js](https://thdoan.github.io/magnify/) - Used to add the magnify lens to the product details product image

 ### Programs Used

-[Am I Responsive](https://ui.dev/amiresponsive) - To create the responsive images of the site on a variety of device sizes.

-[Balsamiq](https://balsamiq.com/) - Used to create wireframes.

 [DrawSQL.app](https://drawsql.app/) - Used to create the database schema.